sanjayshiwakoti/ckbash/README.md

-## CK Automation
+#CK Automation
 To Automate the pushing in git branch

-##Install
+#Install
-Copy and configure as per your project location
+Copy and configure as per your project location in .bashrc file

 ```
 export PATH_CK_CENTRAL=path-to-ck/ck-central
 export PATH_CK_CENTRAL_CLIENT=path-to-ck/ck-central-client